codio/site/source/docs/ide/navigation/index.html.markdown

  No special knowledge is needed to use Codio’s IDE.

- It's powerful and used by advanced developers and easy enough for those who are learning to code, and starts as soon as you open a project.
+ It's powerful and used by advanced developers.
+But, it's easy enough for beginners who are learning to code.

  Because it’s web-based, there’s nothing to download, install or update.